 Nurturing future leaders supports succession planning and offers career pathways to employees, further increasing retention

 A good long lasting leadership program is where they teach leaders to express their vulnerabilities honestly.
 Every leader is human and will tend to have doubts and fears with their abilities.
 A good program will teach them to face their fears, mistakes and doubts.
 If they are able to share these fears with people without diluting their belief in their vision, they will be extremely powerful leaders.
 It’s best to show people your human side.
 That will help them relate to you better.
 This creates trust and will help you be more approachable.

 All-in-all, this leads to a tremendous improvement in organisational productivity and performance.

-Training organisations have different types of trainings for different levels of associates.
+Training organisations have different types of executive development trainings for different levels of associates.
 The outcome you desire from these trainings is for the participants to leave with a feeling of readiness to handle higher-level management challenges.
 They should be equipped with a strong strategy for leadership.
-The training should serve as a good starting point to an ongoing leadership development process rather than a one-time event.
+The training should serve as a good starting point to an ongoing executive leadership development process rather than a one-time event.